sigasi/sigasi_insights/content/releasenotes/sigasi-2.13.md

 -   Improved autocomplete for case statements: also offer template when typing case expression
 -   Standalone version: use `<HOME>/workspaceSigasi` by default
--   Show name of instantiated item in outline and hierarchy view (in addition to label)
+-   Show name of instantiated item in outline and Hierarchy View (in addition to label)
 -   Support multi-line assert statements in the formatter
 -   Better hover for aliases